xkal36/My_CV/README.md

 ## Credit

-This is based off the Awesome-CV template create dby Byungjin Park.
-The original GitHub repository cann be founf [here](https://github.com/posquit0/Awesome-CV)
+This is based off of the Awesome-CV template created by Byungjin Park.
+The original GitHub repository cann be found [here](https://github.com/posquit0/Awesome-CV)

 ### LaTeX
 LaTeX is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.